 History has a memory problem.
 Learners study the First World War in Year 9, then return to it in Year 12 to find that most of what they learned has faded.
 This is not a sign of poor teaching; it is a predictable consequence of the forgetting curve.
 The solution is systematic retrieval practice: regularly bringing previously learned material back to mind rather than assuming it is retained because it was once taught.

 Low-stakes quizzes help learners remember history.
 Begin lessons with five spaced questions (Roediger & Butler, 2011).
-Review content from last week, month, and term.
-Delayed retrieval improves memory more than immediate review.
-This method helps learners retain historical knowledge.
+Review content from last week, last month, and last term.

 The content of retrieval quizzes matters.
-Avoid questions that test only surface facts ("In what year did the Berlin Wall fall?") and include questions that require learners to use their knowledge ("Give two reasons why the Berlin Wall was built and explain why one was more important than the other").
-The second type of question retrieves both substantive knowledge and second-order reasoning, making the retrieval attempt richer and the memory trace stronger.
-This aligns with what the research on spaced practice shows about the value of distributing review across a course.
+Avoid questions that only test surface facts, such as "In what year did the Berlin Wall fall?"
+Include questions that require learners to use their knowledge: "Give two reasons why the Berlin Wall was built and explain why one was more important than the other."

 Brain dumps help learners recall prior knowledge.
-Learners write everything they remember on a blank page (two minutes).
-They compare their recall with a partner, then check a knowledge organiser.
-Gaps in recall, versus the organiser, guide the next ten minutes of teaching.
-This links recall practice to responsive teaching, as described by (e.g. Smith, 2020).
-See the guide on working memory for more context.
+Learners write everything they remember on a blank page for two minutes.
+They then compare their recall with a partner and check a knowledge organiser.

 Narrative and Causation in History